datajerk/ctf-write-ups/wpictf2020/dorsia1/README.md

 print('libc-database/db/' + output + '.so')
 ```

-This code assumes you have the libc-database cloned locally, however there's an online version as well: [https://libc.blukat.me/](https://libc.blukat.me/).
-Personally I prefer the local version, esp. if searching for gadgets or ROP chains.
+This code assumes you have the libc-database cloned locally, however there's an online version as well: [https://libc.blukat.me/](https://libc.blukat.me/) (tip from @ins0--thanks!).
+Personally I prefer the local version, esp. if searching for gadgets or ROP chains, but it can also take about 30 minutes to download.
+Options are good to have.

 Running this will output: